-This permit is being reissued with effluent limitations sufficiently stringent to satisfy the State's antidegradation requirements, including the protection of the exiting uses of the receiving water.
+This permit is being reissued with effluent limitations sufficiently stringent to satisfy the State's antidegradation requirements, including the protection of the existing uses of the receiving water.

-2.2.3 Assessment and Listing of Waters and Total Maximum Daily Loads

-The objective of the CWA is to restore and maintain the chemical, physical and biological integrity of the Nation's waters.
-To meet this goal, the CWA requires states to develop information on the quality of their water resources and report this information to EPA, the U.S. Congress, and the public.
+2.2.3 Assessment and Listing of Waters and Total Maximum Daily Loads information on the quality of their water resources and report this information to EPA, the U.S. Congress, and the public.
 To this end, EPA released guidance on November 19, 2001, for the preparation of an integrated "List of Waters" that could combine reporting elements of both § 305(b) and § 303(d) of the CWA.
 The integrated list format allows states to provide the status of all their assessed waters in one list.
 States choosing this option must list each water body or segment in one of the following five categories: 1) unimpaired and not threatened for all designated uses; 2) unimpaired waters for some uses and not assessed for others; 3) insufficient information to make assessments for any uses; 4) impaired or threatened for one or more uses but not requiring the calculation of a Total Maximum Daily Load (TMDL); and 5) impaired or threatened for one or more uses and requiring a TMDL.